pravega/pravega-samples/flink-connector-examples/doc/streamcuts/README.md

 preceding this event.
 This corresponds to the first message shown in the output.

 A task continues processing events for a particular `sensorId` until if finds an `eventValue > 0`.
 As this application wants to bookmark slices of a `Stream` for which a sensor's events are `< 0`, it realizes that the slice should complete.
-This corresponds to the second message shown in the output.

-However, there is no guarantee that in the case of finding the first `eventValue > 0` we can get the very precise point in the Pravega `Stream` by calling `readergroup.getStreamCuts()` in order to form a slice containing all the events of interest.
+However, there is no guarantee that in the case of finding the first `eventValue > 0` we will have a `StreamCut` representing this point in the Pravega `Stream` by calling `readergroup.getStreamCuts()` to form a slice containing all the events of interest.
 This is because the `StreamCut`s in a `ReaderGroup` are updated under certain situations, but not on every event read.
 In the case of a Flink application, one of the situations that trigger the update of a `ReaderGroup` `StreamCut`s are the execution of automatic checkpoints (which are associated with Pravega `Checkpoint`s).
+Therefore, the application stores the current `StreamCut` at this point to check for a proper `StreamCut` in the future.
+This corresponds to the second message shown in the output.

-For this reason, this application writes the pair of `StreamCut`s in an `onTimer` method, which is executed after an automatic Flink checkpoint has updated the `StreamCut`s.
-When this occurs, we see a message as the third one in the output above.
-In this specific example, `StreamBookmarker` bookmarks a stream slice for which `sensorId=2` exhibited negative event values according to the following `StreamCuts`: from `<0=0, 1=0, 2=0>` to `<0=129105, 1=123690, 2=129105>` (the Pravega `Stream` used had 3 segments, so a `StreamCut` provides a reading offset for each segment in the `Stream`).
+The application proceeds by checking whether the current `StreamCut` in the `ReaderGroup` is strictly higher than one obtained for the first `eventValue > 0` the for all its common positions.
+When this condition is satisfied, we are sure that the slice formed by the pair of `StreamCut`s will contain all the events of interest.
+In this case, we see a message as the third one in the output above.
+In this specific example, `StreamBookmarker` bookmarks a stream slice for which `sensorId=2` exhibited negative event values according to the following `StreamCuts`: from `<0=623580, 1=623295, 2=623580>` to `<0=664050, 1=664050, 2=664050>` (the Pravega `Stream` used had 3 segments, so a `StreamCut` provides a reading offset for each segment in the `Stream`).

 Finally, `SliceProcessor` shows messages like the ones posted below: